swiftlang/swift-package-manager/Documentation/Usage.md

 * If `include/Foo.h` exists and `include` contains no other subdirectory then `include/Foo.h` becomes the umbrella header.

-* Otherwise if the `include` directory only contains header files and no other subdirectory, it becomes the umbrella directory.
+* Otherwise, if the `include` directory only contains header files and no other subdirectory, it becomes the umbrella directory.

 In case of complicated `include` layouts, a custom `module.modulemap` can be provided inside `include`.
-SwiftPM will error out if it can not generate a modulemap w.r.t the above rules.
+SwiftPM will error out if it can not generate a modulemap with respect to the above rules.

 For executable targets, only one valid C language main file is allowed i.e. it is invalid to have `main.c` and `main.cpp` in the same target.